corpacademia/Azure-Stack-HCI-HOL/readme.md

 # Azure Stack HCI Hands-on-lab guides

-This repository will provide hands-on-lab guides for setting up Azure Stack HCI on almost any machine using [MSLab](https://aka.ms/mslab).
+This repository will provide hands-on-lab guides for setting up Azure Stack HCI on the provided lab server using [MSLab](https://aka.ms/mslab).

-You will learn how to deploy your own lab environment - in your laptop, server, in Azure or how to deploy Azure Stack HCI Hardware.
+You will learn how to deploy your own lab environment, server, in Azure or how to deploy Azure Stack HCI Hardware.

 # Admin guides